Birds

 Image by Flickr

 This macaw lives in Central and South America.
 Within its range, the bird inhabits the canopy of wet tropical forests where it is highly dependent on the almendro tree.
-Habitat loss due to the harvesting of the almendro tree for wood and replacement of forest land by agricultural land threaten the populations of the great green macaw.
+Habitat loss due to the harvesting of the almendro tree for wood and the replacement of forest land by agricultural land threaten the populations of the great green macaw.

-11. Military Macaw
+11. Military Macaw (Ara militaris)

 Military Macaw